Sindhu-968/Sindhu-968/README.md

 Although my academic background is in ECE, my strong interest in data-driven decision-making motivated me to independently learn *Machine Learning and analytical tools*.

 ---
+## 🎯 Career Objective

+To begin my career in a *Data Analyst role* where I can apply my skills, gain industry exposure, and grow into a reliable data professional.

+---

 ## 🧠 Technical Skills